2026 dates filling up! Earlybird rates concluding on July 1, 2026

 An Endurance Day

 The Mt.
 Kumotori traverse is an endurance objective.
-Covering approximately 20 to 25 kilometers in a single day, this is widely considered the most challenging "day hike" accessible from the capital.
+Covering approximately 21 km (13 miles) in a single day, this is widely considered the most challenging "day hike" in relatively close proximity to Tokyo.

 • The Commitment: A typical trip lasts 10- 12 hours of moving time.